flippercloud/flipper/docs/Optimization.md

 ## Cache Adapters

 Cache adapters allow you to cache adapter calls for longer than a single request and should be used alongside the memoization middleware to add another caching layer.

 ### Dalli

-"Dalli is a high performance pure Ruby client for accessing memcached servers"
+> Dalli is a high performance pure Ruby client for accessing memcached servers.

 https://github.com/petergoldstein/dalli